SDK structure and documentation

 As outlined in the Common SDK Structure section, the following elements are consistently included in all SDKs generated by liblab:

-1. Standard files like LICENSE and README.md.
+- Standard files like

-3. An example folder containing a simple program to demonstrate the SDK in use.
+folder with relevant subfolders. - An example folder containing a simple program to demonstrate the SDK in use.

 liblab ensures a consistent standard for organizing code and documentation across its SDKs.
 As you've seen, the SDK structures for various languages share more similarities than differences, creating a unified experience.
 However, it's essential to understand that there are language-specific differences, which we'll dive into in the next section.